diogotcorreia/master-thesis/docs/content/ch03-method.typ

 the cornerstone requirement for such a detector is that it can find code where the return value of `getattr` is passed onto the arguments of `setattr`.
-As this is a classic taint analysis problem, a static taint analysis tool, Pysa, has been chosen as the base for this tool.
+As this is a classic taint analysis problem, a static taint analysis tool, Pysa, has been chosen as the base for this higher-order tool.

 However, Pysa offers many different settings and approaches to configuring the project for taint analysis,